 - Maintain optimal body temperatures at bedtime.

 - One way to improve sleep quality is by maintaining an optimal body temperature throughout the night (which can be extra challenging for those with hormone imbalances).
-I use the ChiliPAD Sleep System to help regulate my body temperature during sleep.
+I use a Sleepme Sleep System to help regulate my body temperature during sleep.
 It utilizes water to match your body’s heat load, which not only improves comfort, but also affects core body temperature, recovery and deep sleep.
-And best of all, they’re offering my readers 25% off the ChiliPAD system using code Chilipad25, or 15% off the OOLER system using code Ooler15, at checkout.
+I recommend checking out this company’s Cube and OOLER sleep systems!

 - You can also lower your thermostat at night or open a window.
 The ideal sleeping temperature is between 60-67 degrees Fahrenheit.